phunc20/youtube/joseph-redmon/ascv/homeworks/vision-hw2/README.md

 ## 1.1 Compute the structure matrix ##

 Fill in `image structure_matrix(image im, float sigma);` in `harris_image.c`.
 This will perform the first 3 steps of the algorithm: calculating derivatives, the corresponding measures, and the weighted sum of nearby derivative information.
-As discussed in class, this weighted sum can be easily computed with a Gaussian blur.
+As discussed in class, this weighted sum can be easily computed with a Gaussian blur. (**Note.** the structure matrix is introduced in **video lecture 06**.)

 ### 1.1b Optional: Make a fast smoother ###